Copper in biology: Biochemistry

 The protein hemocyanin is the oxygen carrier in most mollusks and some arthropods such as the horseshoe crab (Limulus polyphemus).
 Because hemocyanin is blue, these organisms have blue blood rather than the red blood of iron-based hemoglobin.
 Structurally related to hemocyanin are the laccases and tyrosinases.
 Instead of reversibly binding oxygen, these proteins hydroxylate substrates, illustrated by their role in the formation of lacquers.
-The biological role for copper commenced with the appearance of oxygen in earth's atmosphere.
+The biological role for copper commenced with the appearance of oxygen in Earth's atmosphere.
 Several copper proteins, such as the "blue copper proteins", do not interact directly with substrates; hence they are not enzymes.
 These proteins relay electrons by the process called electron transfer.

 A unique tetranuclear copper center has been found in nitrous-oxide reductase.

 Chemical compounds which were developed for treatment of Wilson's disease have been investigated for use in cancer therapy.

-Optimal Copper levels
+Optimal copper levels

 Copper deficiency and toxicity can be either of genetic or non-genetic origin.
 The study of copper's genetic diseases, which are the focus of intense international research activity, has shed insight into how human bodies use copper, and why it is important as an essential micronutrient.
 The studies have also resulted in successful treatments for genetic copper excess conditions, empowering patients whose lives were once jeopardized.

+In the USA, the average daily intake of copper is about 1 mg, and its bioavailability from the diet is estimated to be 65–70%, with a biological half-life of about 13–33 days.
 Researchers specializing in the fields of microbiology, toxicology, nutrition, and health risk assessments are working together to define the precise copper levels that are required for essentiality, while avoiding deficient or excess copper intakes.
 Results from these studies are expected to be used to fine-tune governmental dietary recommendation programs which are designed to help protect public health.